manu00-droid/TelegramBot_SpringBoot/README.md

 It is used to classify Rice, Wheat dieseases and detect presence of Weed in rice crop fields.
 Using a Resnet50 model for classification of rice diseases and Efficientnet b0 for Wheat crop accuracy for both was above 93%, atlast yolov5 was used to detect presence of weed in rice crops.

+#### Use only Bot Service, database, djangoTranslateService, DjangoClassifierService folders

 ## System Architecture:
 - It consists of 4 microservices and the names represents the obvious functionalty of them.
 - All the callbacks are handled by Bot-Service developed using spring boot and it made API calls to the rest of the 3 services.